mit-enclaves/argos-monitor/readme.md

 Ubuntu images are supported, to use one simple create a `.qcow2` image (follow a tutorial for that), and add it at the root of this folder with the name `ubuntu.qcow2`.

-## Problems when compiling

-If you run into the 'No space left on the device' issue, that means you need to patch the .cargo/registry/.../bootloader/src/bin/builder.rs:255 to add a *1024.